famished-tiger/Macros4Cuke/README.md

   All this can be done directly in your feature files without programming step definitions.

 ### Highlights ###
-* Works with out-of-the-box Cucumber
+* Works with out-of-the-box Cucumber (including version 2.0.0!)
 * Simple installation and setup (no programming required),
 * Familiar syntax for macro-step definitions,
 * Substep sequence can be of arbitrary length,